delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

    v1.0.3 or earlier will be lost when upgrading to CodeSnip v1.1 or later.
 This is because the storage format for source code formatting changed at v1.1.
-If you experience this problem you need to reset your preferences via the Tools | Preferences menu option.
+If you experience this problem you need to reset your preferences via the "Tools | Preferences" menu option.

 2) When upgrading from v1.x or v2.x to v3.0 and later any custom syntax highlighting is ignored and the new default highlighting is restored.
-This can be changed from the Syntax Highlighter tab of the Preferences dialog box, accessed from the Tools | Preferences menu option.
+This can be changed from the Syntax Highlighter tab of the Preferences dialog box, accessed from the "Tools | Preferences" menu option.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯